-Women excised from public by IS
+Women excised from public life, abused by Islamic State

 Beirut — The gunmen came to the all-girls’ elementary school in the Iraqi city of Fallujah at midday with a special delivery: piles of long black robes with gloves and face veils, now required dress code for females in areas ruled by the Islamic State group.